Courses/Master SEO & AIO/Understand searcher intent

 Understand searcher intent

-In the previous lesson, we touched on how search engines use algorithms to attempt to display the most relevant results of what people are searching for.
+In the previous lesson, we touched on how search engines work to display the most relevant results of what people are searching for.
 Search engines don’t just match keywords – they try to understand why people are searching in the first place.
 This is called searcher intent.
-Understanding different types of intent helps you create content that meets your visitors’ needs.

 Four main types of searcher intent